Saturday, December 21, 2024

 “Here is a fifty-note for your trouble.”

-“Even if you offered me a thousand-note, I would not allow you entrance to my master,” the calm voice responded, and Geodor smiled, proud of his servant’s loyalty.
+“Even if you offered me a thousand-note, I would not allow you to see him,” the calm voice responded, and Geodor smiled proudly.

-The smile was quickly replaced with a frown as they directly heard the sound of a scuffle.
-Geodor placed his hand upon the button to summon someone to Lobo’s aid, but before he pressed it, two men in plain black suits entered indiscriminately.
-Through the door, another two continued struggling in the hallway with Lobo, who got free, rushed into the dining room, and bowed to his master.
+The smile was quickly replaced with a frown as they heard a scuffle.
+Geodor walked toward the button to summon someone to aid Lobo, but before he pressed it, two men in plain black suits entered indiscriminately.
+He saw through the door that another two continued struggling in the hallway with Lobo, who got free, rushed into the dining room, and bowed to his master.

-"Please pardon me, my lord.
-I did all I could," he said, then rose and awaited further orders.
+“Please, pardon me, sir.
+I did all I could,” he said, then stood and awaited further orders.

-Meanwhile, Geodor and Theodomani had both risen and bowed stiffly but ceremoniously to the intruders.
+Theodomani had risen and stiffly observed the intruders.
 Geodor motioned for Theodomani to sit again.

-“I wonder what emergency has caused these gentleman to honor me with their intrusion upon a private party.”
-Geodor stated to Theodomani.
+“I wonder what crisis has caused these gentlemen to honor me with their intrusion upon a private party,” Geodor stated to Theodomani.
 Then turning to the interlopers, he asked, “Is there some emergency at the hospital and all forms of traditional communication were unavailable for whatever reason?”

-The men, at the sight of Geodor in person, had entirely changed their domineering boldness for an aspect of cringing servility and forgot to reply immediately.
-Instead, they stared at him with distended eyes and impertinent curiosity as if to inhale in one breath a full dose of his nobility.
+At the sight of Geodor in person, the men had entirely changed their domineering boldness for an aspect of cringing servility and forgot to reply.
+Instead, they stared at him with impertinent curiosity as if to inhale in one breath a full dose of his noble character.

 “I am awaiting your answer,” he prompted impatiently.

-"Why do you keep such an unmannerly servant at your door?” one replied vehemently, rubbing a bruised hand and pointing to Lobo, “I told him that we came to call upon you, but he refused to admit us.
-We are not accustomed to be so treated."
+“Why do you keep such an unmannerly servant at your door?” one replied vehemently, rubbing a bruised hand and pointing to Lobo.
+“I told him we came to speak with you, but he refused to admit us.
+We aren’t accustomed to being treated like this,” he finished sulkily.

-“One would think, then, that you are only accustomed to dealing with awful servants.
-He obeyed his orders, sirs," Geodor replied with lofty contempt, “and will do so again.
+“In that case, one would think that you are only accustomed to dealing with awful servants.
+He correctly obeyed his orders,” Geodor replied with lofty contempt, “and will do so again.
 Lobo, show these gentlemen out.
-If need be, ring for assistance."
+If need be, ring for assistance.”

-As soon as Geodor and his friend had entered the adjoining room, however, the sound of the alarm rang out and five or six trained servants appeared to lend their aid to the situation.
-The visitors rushed into the apartment where Theodomani and he had retired while the servants rushed after them.
+Then, motioning to Theodomani, Geodor led him into another apartment as Lobo tossed open the door and bowed slightly, expecting the intruders to leave immediately at his master’s bidding.
+However, as soon as Geodor and his friend had entered the adjoining room, an alarm rang out, and five or six trained servants appeared as the visitors rushed into the apartment where Theodomani and he had gone.
+The servants followed them.

-“Silence!” exclaimed Geodor pulling an automatic rifle off the wall and aiming it at the intruders.
-“Mr. Montrevor, my friend, does your acquaintance extend to these gentlemen?”
+“Silence!” exclaimed Geodor, pulling a riflazer off the wall and aiming it at the intruders.
+Turning to Theodomani, he asked, “Mr. Montrevor, my friend, are you acquainted with these gentlemen?”

-“Not my acquaintance," replied Theodomani incredulously, “but I believe I recognize their faces and can inform your lordship of their names."
+“They’re not my acquaintances,” replied Theodomani incredulously, “but I believe I recognize their faces and can inform you of their names.”

-"My servant should have that from the security cameras and be able to fill out the report," said Viscount Elwynalam.
-"Lobo.
-Marcellus."
+“My servant should have that from the security cameras and be able to fill out the report,” Viscount Elwynalam said.
+“Lobo.
+Marcellus.”

-"Excuse us, sir,—I mean, my lord,” the man who had spoken earlier blubbered.
-“I didn’t mean to insist upon an conference, but we have not yet obeyed our instructions.
-There is to be a ball, and we were sent—"
+“Excuse us—I didn’t mean to insist upon a conference,” the man who had spoken earlier blubbered, “but we have not yet obeyed our instructions.
+There is to be a ball, and we were sent—”

-“Sir, you remain here at risk of your own life," Geodor interrupted.
-"This is my home, and it is my choice to allow entry only to those whom I please.
+“Sir, you remain here at risk of your own life,” Geodor interrupted, leveling the riflazar at the speaker’s heart.
+“This is my home, and it is my choice to allow entry only to those I wish.
 You have forced your way into it, assaulted my servants, and generally destroyed my evening.
-Take that response back to whomever sent you, but do it quickly because your behavior is being reported to the authorities as we speak, and your freedom will not last much longer.
-Further, if you take one more step toward me or my guest, I will be forced to believe you mean us bodily harm and take the appropriate action against you.”
+Take that response back to whomever sent you, but do it quickly.
+Your behavior is being reported to the authorities as we speak, and your freedom will not last much longer.
+Further, if you take one more step toward me or my guest, I’ll conclude you mean us bodily harm and take the appropriate action against you.”

-With a glance of icy coldness and withering hauteur, he retreated with Theodomani to his private apartments, maintaining the rifle sights upon the man nearest to them.
-Once inside, he double locked the door to effectually secure them.
+With a glance of icy coldness and withering haughtiness, he continued his retreat with Theodomani further into his private apartments, maintaining the rifle sights upon the man nearest them.
+Once inside, he double locked the door to secure it.

-“Ah," said Theodomani, blushing for the men’s poor behavior, "La Soutain has many noble souls, but for every man who has money, it seems only half have the manners that should go with it!”
+“Gravy!” exclaimed Theodomani, blushing at the men’s poor behavior, “La Soutain has many noble souls, but for every man who has money, it seems only half have the manners that should go with it!”

-“Don’t worry, my new friend," replied the host with great kindness.
-"It seems everywhere there are men with so much time on their hands, that they don’t feel the least hesitation about making the most unjustifiable demands upon others’ time.
-La Soutain is not alone in the possession of such individuals."
+“Don’t worry, my new friend,” Geodor replied gently.
+“It seems everywhere there are men with so much time on their hands that they don’t feel the least hesitation about making the most unjustifiable demands upon others’.
+La Soutain is not alone in harboring such individuals.”

-“They have gone, and peace has returned to the house,” he said with his unruffled demeanor.
+“They have gone, and peace has returned to the house,” he said with his typically unruffled demeanor.

-“Bring the rest of our dessert in here lest another committee appear and attempt to gain audience with me.”
+“Bring the rest of our dessert in here lest another hospitality committee appear and attempt to gain an audience with me.”

 “As you desire,” Lobo stated.